 With funding from the Paul G. Allen Family Foundation and the U.S. Navy, PSRF has cultivated sugar kelp on spools at the hatchery, which were outplanted and harvested as a core element of research with partners on the ability of sugar kelp cultivation to improve seawater conditions or shelter sensitive species.

 PSRF and partners are developing hatchery technologies for giant red sea cucumbers that improve production reliability, hatchery efficiencies and fill critical knowledge gaps in the culture of these unique invertebrates.
 Stay tuned as the project proceeds and we share findings about our sea cucumber cultivation!

-In an effort to improving access to cockles for subsistence harvest, PSRF is working with the Suquamish Tribe to explore producing cockle seed at the hatchery amongst other rebuilding strategies.
+In an effort to improving access to cockles for subsistence harvest, PSRF is working with the Suquamish Tribe to produce cockle seed at the hatchery amongst other rebuilding strategies.
 Click on the link below to read a great piece from Crosscut on our multi-faceted cockle work!

 - Continuous filtered seawater supply

 - Dedicated kelp lab for propagation and research